silascaxias/InstagramClone/README.md

 This is an Instagram clone project, built using Jetpack Compose, Koin, Navigation Compose, and other modern Android development technologies.
 The goal is to replicate the interface and some functionalities of the Instagram application, serving as a study and portfolio project.

-**Firebase Integration**

-This project uses Firebase for the following functionalities:

--   **Authentication:** Firebase Authentication is used to manage user sign-up and sign-in securely.
--   **Image Storage:** Firebase Storage is used to store user profile pictures and post images.
--   **User Information Storage:** Firebase Firestore is used to store user data and profile information.

 ## Implemented Screens

 This project already has the following screens implemented: